jubitaneja/artifact-cgo/README.md

 %0:i8 = shl 32:i8, %x
 infer %0
 ```

+This specifies a shift left operation of a 8-bit
+constant value `32` by an unknown shift
+amount labelled by `%x`.
+The question is to
+compute known bits information for `%0` i.e.
+`32 << %x` from both compiler and our tool - Souper.

 ### Workflow

 - When computing facts by Souper - How it works?